nanobox-io/nanobox-docs/source/cli/dev/index.html.md

 ---
 title: dev
+description: The 'dev' command is used to create and manage your local Nanobox development environment.
 ---

-The `dev` is used to create and manage your local development environment inside your Nanobox container.
+The `dev` command is used to create and manage your local development environment inside your Nanobox container.

 ## Subcommands
 The `dev` command includes the following subcommands that allow you to interact with and manage your dev environment.